yanyanfu/yanyanfu.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

 Yanfu Yan is a Ph.D. student in the Department of Computer Science at [William & Mary](https://www.wm.edu/) 🇺🇸, where she is fortunately advised by [Prof. Denys Poshyvanyk](https://www.cs.wm.edu/~denys/).
 She graduated with her M.S. in computer applied technology from the University of Chinese Academy of Sciences, and her B.E. in software engineering from Xiamen University.
-Her primary research interests lie in software engineering, with a special focus on software evolution and maintenance, artificial intelligence for software engineering (AI4SE), and trustworthy AI.
+Her primary research interests lie in software engineering, with a special focus on software evolution and maintenance, artificial intelligence for software engineering (AI4SE), mobile software, repository mining, and trustworthy AI.

 <!--